pikinder/unupervised-bci/README.md

 ## Experiments
 ### experiment_amuse_batch.py
 This experiment loads the online data from a single subject.
 It gives the unsupervised classifier access to all data (without labels) and performs several update iterations, in each iteration the selection accuracy and single trial accuracy are printed.
-This script does not always converge to a good solution and a restart might be required.
+It is also compared to a supervised LDA classifier with analytic regularisation.
+The EM classifier does not always converge to a good solution and a restart might be required.
 Tricks to address this issue are discussed in [1].

 ## Datasets
 The repository contains code to download (and if needed pre-process) the following datasets.